 Barry explains to Wally in Dark Nights: Death Metal #7 that "the timeline was unknotted once and for all and all our memories returned."

 Hawkgirl then explains to Wally that Hypertime is healing and that characters will likely experience flashes of events that happened in Hypertime and alternate pasts "in pretty epic fashion."

-How, however, the lives of the 'current' Superman and Batman and Flash, etc. are distinguished between the lives of previous versions - how or if a narrative canon is established - remains to be seen.
-Will every major DC character essentially become Hawkman - a conglomeration of past lives?
+Unlike the Linearverse, which DC says is its own specific thing and does not represent the core timelines, how the lives of the 'current' Superman and Batman and Flash, etc. are distinguished between the lives of previous versions - meaning how or if a narrative canon that does not rely on the Linearverse conceit of heroes that age slowly is established remains to be seen, if those questions will ever be answered.